MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ## Inspect the state of a bot configured in Azure

-If you want to inspect the state of your bot configured in Azure and connected to channels (like Teams) you will need to install and run [ngrok](https://ngrok.com/).
+If you want to inspect the state of your bot configured in Azure and connected to channels (like Teams), you will need to install and run [ngrok](https://ngrok.com/).

 ### Run ngrok

-At this point you have updated your Emulator to the latest version and added the inspection middleware in your bot's code.
+At this point, you have updated your Emulator to the latest version and added the inspection middleware in your bot's code.
 The next step is to run ngrok and configure your Azure bot resource to forward traffic to your local bot instance.
-Before running ngrok you need to run your bot locally.
+Before running ngrok, you need to run your bot locally.

-To run your bot locally do the following:
+To run your bot locally:

 1. Navigate to your bot's folder in a terminal and set your npm registration to use the [latest builds](https://botbuilder.myget.org/feed/botbuilder-v4-js-daily/package/npm/botbuilder-azure)